Top facebook2x Top email2x Email us Top search2x Basket Login

 PHRF is a handicapping system used in sailboat racing around the world.
 It allows dissimilar classes of sailboats to be raced against each other.
 The aim is to cancel out the inherent advantages and disadvantages of each class of boat, so that results reflect crew skill rather than equipment superiority.

-The process of determining the PHRF for an individual boat begins with the 2014 Lake Erie Performance Handicap Racing Fleet (reported Base HCP ratings, when not listed in the Lake Erie Resource), and then considers individual attributes of the boat, such as:
+The process of determining the PHRF (in seconds per mile) for an individual boat begins with the 2023 Lake Erie Performance Handicap Racing Fleet (PHRF-LE Code of Regulations 2023 Class Rules) Base Rating, that considers individual attributes of the boat, such as:

 • Modifications made to the rig or the rudder